-Warren Spielberg, Ph.D., is a psychologist, psychoanalyst, Fulbright Scholar, and an Associate Teaching Professor at the New School for Public Engagement.
-He is Co-Author of “The Psychology of Black Boys and Adolescents- Two Volumes”, Praeger 2015.
+Warren Spielberg, Ph.D., is a psychologist, psychoanalyst, Fulbright Scholar, Director for the Center for the Study of Boys, Men, and Masculinity, Associate Teaching Professor at the New School for Public Engagement, and Clinical Consultant for the NYU Postdoctoral Program in Psychotherapy and Psychoanalysis.
+He is a Co-Author of “The Psychology of Black Boys and Adolescents- Two Volumes” Praeger 2015.

 Warren is available for speaking and workshop hosting opportunities.

 Provide assistance to organizations that are struggling with diversity and with social equality.

 Provide trainings in working with boys and men in the fields of education, mental health and medical settings.

 Conflicts, Identity Issues, Relationship issues, Depression, Stress and Anxiety,

 Group Therapy for the following populations: Individuals with Aspergers, co-ed groups, boys, and men.

 Training in mental health services, psychotherapy, school equity intervention, programs for boys and men, and trauma interventions.
 I also provide consultation to middle eastern institutions in the development of clinical psychology programs and other training programs.